garima-mahato/END2/Session11-AdvancedConceptsAnd4thHandsOn/README.md

 encoder_outputs[i] += output[0,0]
 ```

 Below is the view of Encoder Output.
-The encoding learnt by LSTM with respect to the second token or word in 256 dimensions is being represented.
+The encoding learnt by LSTM with respect to the 1st to 2nd tokens or words in 256 dimensions is being represented.

 ```
 plot_matrix(encoder_outputs)